Amphibious Combat Vehicle: Request for Information

-A Request For Information (RFI) was issued to industry on 17 February 2011.
+A Request For Information (RFI) was issued to industry in February 2011.
 The document outlined expected requirements and asked industry for informal design proposals and program methodology feedback.
 Responses were due by 22 April 2011.
 An industry day was held on 6 April 2011.

 In August 2012, General Dynamics was awarded an ACV Hull Survivability Demonstrator contract for the design, fabrication and test support of a full-scale hull to demonstrate crew-protection technologies.
 In November 2012, they conducted simulated mine-blast tests on their ACV ballistic hull design, successfully meeting mine-blast survivability requirements.
 Work concluded by May 2013 and will be used to refine requirements for effective protection against under-vehicle threats.

 In April 2013, Defense Advanced Research Projects Agency (DARPA) awarded a $1 million prize to a team in the Fast Adaptable Next-Generation Ground Vehicle (FANG) contest.
 The team beat out 1,000 other competitors to submit their design for a drivetrain for the ACV.
 The FANG initiative was to demonstrate a way to procure working systems better than the current defense acquisition process, which frequently leads to delays and cost overruns.
 The Marines are in charge of the ACV program, so there was no guarantee that the DARPA-crowdsourced mobility drivetrain would result in a vehicle bought by the Corps.

-At a roundtable discussion on 26 June 2013, Marine Corps General Jim Amos told the media that the program was still being pursued and that a Request For Proposals (RFP) would be issued in early 2014.
+At a roundtable discussion in June 2013, Marine Corps General Jim Amos told the media that the program was still being pursued and that a Request For Proposals (RFP) would be issued in early 2014.
 The Corps has secured and saved a "moderate amount" of money for early development.
 With the previous EFV cancelled from cost overruns, the Marines are being cautious to identify trade-offs between requirements and cost for the platform.
 Amos noted that they were working with contractors to see which type of vehicle would meet requirements without proving too costly.

 In January 2013, the ACV team was created and tasked to evaluate the feasibility of building an affordable, survivable amphibious high water speed vehicle.
 The team includes representatives from over six Department of Defense commands.
 Their initial requirements and engineering analysis evaluated 198 requirements for the platform.

 From July 9–11, 2013, 25 Marines gathered at Marine Corps Base Quantico, Virginia for a Warfighter Requirements Workshop to review the team's capabilities analysis and determine the value of various capabilities.
 30 requirements with cost and weight implications were considered "tradable," including armament and armor protection.
-Safety and design-specific capabilities, like transportability (fitting on an amphibious ship) were considered non-tradable.
+Safety and design-specific capabilities, like fitting on an amphibious ship, were considered non-tradable.
 The point of the workshop was to get input from fleet Marines about what capabilities they wanted to prioritize with current financial pressures.
 Over the next month, the team ordered the preferences and applied actual cost and weight data to determine feasibility recommendations for Marine Corps leaders by the fall.